nationalarchives/design-system/src/get-started/tna-frontend/index.md

 import { Cookies } from "@nationalarchives/frontend/nationalarchives/lib/cookies.mjs";

 const cookies = new Cookies();

+// Get all cookies
+const all = cookies.all;

 // Check for the existance of a cookie const exists = cookies.exists("my-cookie");